newtork/newtork.github.io/_posts/2016-12-01-New-website-stub-Simple-Page.md

 comments: true
 permalink: /weblog/2016/12/01/new-website-stub-simple-page/
 categories: project simplepage
-tags: website-stub project css php html demo
+tags: project css php html demo
 ---

 Taken from a little side project for a client who just wanted a simple website without any heavy requirements, I want to give you the little template engine I created and more importantly the static HTML approach I exercised: [Simple Page][simple]